Version 1.3.0 • Morphulus

 Before activating a Pro license, Spectrus offers two ways to use the plugin.
 You can switch between them at any time by clicking the DEMO / FREE toggle button in the routing row.

 Demo mode is active by default when you first install Spectrus.
-It gives you full access to all 21 effects so you can explore everything Spectrus has to offer.
+It gives you access to all 23 effects through Stutterus (plus the per-slot extras Stereo In, Out Hi/Lo Cut, Air, and Body) so you can explore the heart of Spectrus before deciding to buy.

 If you prefer uninterrupted audio, switch to Free mode.
 In Free mode, only the 7 free effects produce audio: Chorus, Flanger, Phaser, Tremolo, Echo, Plate Reverb, and Saturator.
 There is no audio fade or time restriction.